PaddlePaddle/docs/README.md

 # Publish New release
 1. Checkout a new release branch.
 The branch name should follow `release/<version>`
 1. Update the documentations on the submodules or within FluidDoc
+1. Make sure all the submodules are ready for release.
+Paddle, book, model, mobile and Anakin should all have stable commits.
+Note: Paddle repo should update the API RST files accordinly if Paddle changes the included module/classes.
 1. Update the submodules under `external` folder and commit the changes.
 1. Git push the branch to Github, Travis CI will start several builds to publish the documents